astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/import/relative.md

 ## Non-existent + bare to module

-This test verifies that we can an error when we try to import a symbol that is neither a submodule nor an attribute of `package`.
+This test verifies that we emit an error when we try to import a symbol that is neither a submodule nor an attribute of `package`.

 ```py path=package/__init__.py